Impact Evaluation Repositoryie

 All studies in the Impact Evaluation Repository have been screened to ensure they meet 3ie’s inclusion criteria.
-The summaries of impact evaluations in this repository are written by 3ie’s qualified team of technical consultants.
+In August 2016, a massive updating exercise of the IER was completed.

-For an impact evaluation to be included in the Repository, it must be published (as a journal article, book chapter, report, or working paper), take place in a developing country, examine the effectiveness of a specific development intervention, and use an approved experimental or quasi-experimental estimation strategy.
-Between 2012 and 2014, 3ie undertook a systematic search of over 45 databases, search engines, journal collections, and websites to locate all the impact evaluations ever published.
-We then reviewed more than 60,000 potential studies to finally arrive at an index of over 2,400 published impact evaluations.
-These impact evaluations have been carried out over the span of the last three decades in more than 120 countries.
+For an impact evaluation to be included in the IER, it must be published, as a journal article, book chapter, report, or working paper.
+It should be conducted in a developing country, examine the effectiveness of a specific development intervention, and use an approved experimental or quasi-experimental estimation strategy.

 3ie populates the repository through a systematic search and screening process.
 Over 35 databases, search engines, and websites are searched in order to locate all published development impact evaluations.
 Studies found through the search are then screened to ensure they meet the inclusion criteria.

 Highlights of the IER update